 LDN Blog - London Graffiti and Street Art, documented - Updated 05/03/2011.
 Ventures out and about, featuring streets, walls, halls of fame, exhibitions and just about anything found in and around London.

 New: Frontline Magazine - Call for submissions!
 UKFrontline are looking for photos of London graffiti for submission to Issue 3 of 'Frontline', London's underground graffiti magazine.
+New: LDN Events updated - 09/04/2014 New events added including Rone at StolenSpace, Gustavo Ortiz at Pure Evil Department Store, YZ, Roy's People and more in London.
+Walls and Shutters - 31/03/2014.
 The Street Work of Banksy: British Graffiti Artist.
 Banksy is the pseudonym of a British graffiti artist, political activist and painter, whose identity is unconfirmed.

 Light has been used for architectural aesthetically effects throughout human history.
+However, the modern concept of light art emerged with the development of artificial light sources and experimenting modern art.
+Examples of light art include works by Dan Flavin, Olafur Eliasson, James Turrell, Waltraut Cooper, Aleksandra Stratimirovic, Austine Wood Comarow, Tim White-Sobieski and many others.
+You can skip to the end and leave a response.
 Cool Star Wars Graffiti.
 Star Wars has embedded itself in to public consciousness throughout the world.